geeek-khushi15/-Cyber-Threat-Detection-Analysis-System/readme.md

 Source & Destination IPs
 Protocols (TCP, UDP, ICMP)
 Attack Categories (DoS, Exploit, Fuzzers, etc.)
-🔹 Next Steps
-🔹 Add support for more ML models (XGBoost, LSTM, etc.)
-🔹 Deploy model using Streamlit or Flask
-🔹 Automate data collection for real-time analysis

 📌 Contributing
 Feel free to fork this repo and submit pull requests.
 Any improvements or feature additions are welcome!